andyaiken/forgesteel/to do.md

 ## Updating Forge Steel to Backer Packet #2

 * Add new feature type to allow Revenant to choose features from other ancestries
-* Revenants should have either 2 or 3 ancestry points depending on size
+* Revenants should have 3 ancestry points if small
-* Elementalist has some abilities that can't be chosen until a particular level

 ## Add monster data